Property Management Blog

 • Damage caused by pets.
 In Arizona, a landlord can agree to allow a tenant to have a pet.
 In case a pet may cause damage or destruction to the property, a security deposit can cover repairs.
 With the exception of service animals, if a landlord agrees to allow pets the tenant will often pay an additional security deposit or extra security deposit deductions.

 • Excessive damages beyond normal wear and tear.
 A security deposit can help cover excessive damages that are not caused by normal wear and tear.
-Arizona landlords are responsible for fixing normal wear and tear, or damage caused by daily living.
+Arizona landlords are responsible for fixing normal wear and tear, or damage caused by daily living to the rental property.

 While Arizona law does not have a formal definition, normal wear and tear damage may normally include things in the rental unit like a sliding door that has come off its track, small holes made by thumbtacks, and minor paint chips.